MohamedAlFahim/MuonScript/README.md

 const B: std.Int = 2
 const C: std.Float = 0.5

-const SUM = A + B  // SUM is of type Int const SUM_2 = A + C  // SUM_2 is of type Float
+const SUM = A + B  // SUM is of type Int. const SUM_2 = A + C  // SUM_2 is of type Float.
-const DIFFERENCE = A - B  // DIFFERENCE is of type Int const DIFFERENCE_2 = A - C  // DIFFERENCE_2 is of type Float
+const DIFFERENCE = A - B  // DIFFERENCE is of type Int. const DIFFERENCE_2 = A - C  // DIFFERENCE_2 is of type Float.
-const PRODUCT = A * B  // PRODUCT is of type Int const PRODUCT_2 = A * C  // PRODUCT_2 is of type Float
+const PRODUCT = A * B  // PRODUCT is of type Int. const PRODUCT_2 = A * C  // PRODUCT_2 is of type Float.
-const QUOTIENT = A / B  // QUOTIENT is of type Float
+const QUOTIENT = A / B  // QUOTIENT is of type Float.
 ```

 ### Generics and Constraints

 ```
 // The constraint IsNumber returns True if T satisfies the
-// conditions, and returns False otherwise constraint IsNumber(T) = (T == std.Int) or (T == std.Float)
+// conditions, and returns False otherwise. constraint IsNumber(T) = (T == std.Int) or (T == std.Float)

+// We want the types of a and b to satisfy IsNumber.
-// The round brackets are required as IsNumber is a type
+// The round brackets are important in this case as without them,
+// MuonScript would think that we want to receive generic
-// constraint rather than a concrete type generic T: (IsNumber), U: (IsNumber), V: (IsNumber) func add(a: T, b: U) -> V {
+// parameters that satisfy IsNumber. generic T: (IsNumber), U: (IsNumber), V: (IsNumber) func add(a: T, b: U) -> V {
     return a + b
 }

-add(4, 2)  // OK
+add(4, 2)  // OK.
-add(4.2, 1)  // OK
+add(4.2, 1)  // OK.
 add('not a number', 22)  // Error!
 ```